flutter/website/json.md

 #### One-time code generation

-By running `flutter packages pub run build_runner build` in the project root, you generate JSON serialization code for your model whenever its needed.
+By running `flutter packages pub run build_runner build` in the project root, you generate JSON serialization code for your models whenever they are needed.
 This triggers a one-time build that goes through the source files, picks the relevant ones, and generates the necessary serialization code for them.

 While this is convenient, it would be nice if you did not have to run the